agude/agude.github.io/_posts/2020-05-27-nookdesk_review.md

 ## Desktop and Frame

 The [Nookdesk][nookdesk] has a lot of customization options.
-The desktops are offered in multiple materials from laminate up to solid bamboo.
+The desktops are offered in multiple materials from various laminates to solid bamboo.
 The desktop is always 30″ deep with widths from 48″ to 72″.
 It is 3/4″ thick.
 The desk frame comes in three colors: white, black, and grey.

 I chose a 30″ by 72″ (+$200) blackwood laminate (+$100) desktop with white
 frame.
-The wood laminate feels great; smooth with just a bit of depth from the grain.
+The wood laminate feels great: smooth with just a bit of depth from the grain.
 The white frame contrasts nicely with the black desktop.

 ![The wood laminate surface.][surface]